apudiu/server-backup/README.md

             <td>zipFileName</td>
             <td>n</td>
             <td>
                 Customize zip name if needed.
-By default this will be like yyyy_mm_dd_@path.zip.
+By default this will be like yyyy-mm-dd_<strong>path</strong>.zip.
 It's recommended not to change this unless necessary.
             </td>
         </tr>
         <tr>
             <td><strong>envFileInfo</strong></td>
             <td>n</td>
             <td>
-                This section is required when you want to backup your DB and don't have / want to provide DB credentials in explicitly in <strong>dbInfo</strong> section. <br>
+                This section is required when you want to backup your DB and don't have / want to provide DB credentials explicitly in <strong>dbInfo</strong> section. <br>
                 This section is used to parse provided env file to backup your DB (currently MySQL/ MariaDB) is supported). <br>
                 If you do not need DB backup just leave this empty or delete this section
             </td>